Skip to content

 If an agent generates output containing a real secret, do not commit that file.
 Replace the secret with a placeholder, rotate the credential, and continue.

-This workshop includes 8 specialized agents that understand Azure infrastructure patterns, best practices, and the 7-step workflow.
+This workshop includes 8 purpose-built agents that understand Azure infrastructure patterns, best practices, and the 7-step workflow.
 Each agent has a focused role.

 Agents are defined as markdown files in .github/agents/.
 When you select an agent from the Chat dropdown, Copilot loads that agent’s instructions — including what skills to read, what output format to use, and what quality checks to perform.